beadsland/fixTracks/README.md

 multiple pipelines consolidated into one or more master listening playlists.
 The entire architecture is referred to as _savvy_ playlists.

+Also, need a strategy to avoid name-clashes when returning Playlists as a dict.

 _See_ [README: Playlists](doc/README_Playlists.md)

 # TODO